 Radial Shaft Fractures

 It is not common to suffer an isolated fracture of the radial shaft.
-Most fractures of the radial shaft are associated with injury to the ulna (see ‘both bones forearm fracture’ below) or injury to one of the joints around the wrist (Galeazzi fracture).
+Most radial shaft fractures are associated with injury to ulna or injury to one of the joints around the wrist.

 An isolated radial shaft fracture, if it occurs, commonly requires surgery unless the fracture is non-displaced.
 If the fracture is out of position, then the fracture is realigned to allow forearm rotation.
 Hence, surgery is the preferred treatment option to realign and hold the bones in the proper position.